h1376h/MLCourse/ML_Obsidian_Vault/Lectures/6/Quiz/L6_4_36_explanation.md

 Feature B provides the highest information gain, making it the optimal choice for the root node.
 This means that splitting on feature B will result in the most homogeneous subsets in terms of grade values.

+**Key Insight:** The feature-sorted tables show exactly which samples belong to each feature value and their corresponding grades, enabling precise variance calculations for each subset.
+This is the correct methodology for decision tree information gain calculation.

 ### Step 3: Decision Tree Structure with max_depth=2, min_samples_leaf=1

 Using the sklearn DecisionTreeRegressor with the specified parameters: